 Smart homes are getting even smarter.
 Recently people have been upgrading their living space with smart bulbs.
-But why would anyone pay anywhere between $10 and $200 for one or a set of smart light bulbs?
+But why would anyone pay anywhere between $10 and $200 for one or a set of the best smart light bulbs?
 Are they really that “smart”?
 Actually, yes.
 Yes, they are.

 Smart light bulbs connect to your home’s WiFi and provide incredible control over the lighting in every room of your house.
 These smart bulbs usually work through a companion app that lets you dim, set timers and control your lights from anywhere — even when you’re away from the house.
 This means you no longer have to come home to a dark house or worry about that bedroom light you accidentally left on during vacation.

 But the advantages of smart bulbs don’t stop there.
 Many smart light bulbs also give you a much wider range of color, brightness and warmth options, letting you set the mood in every room.
 Plus, most smart bulbs also connect to your other smart devices, such as Alexa and Google Assistant, to utilize voice control.

 Even without a hub, you can connect stand-alone bulbs like the Wyze Bulb to services called IFTTT (If This Then That).
 Once connected to IFTTT you can program your lights to change according to certain triggers such as the weather or notifications on your phone.

 The possibilities with this kind of smart lighting are vast.
 Activate lights while you’re carrying things or working at your desk, schedule dimming in the evening to help your sleep cycle, switch colors to relax (or wake up) and much more.